Welcome,

-The Tennessee State University Automated Astronomy Group is a part of the
+The Tennessee State University Automated Astronomy Group is part of the

 program to increase the amount of research being done at state universities

 across Tennessee.
-The Center consists of students, researchers, and support
+The Center consists of faculty, graduate and undergraduate

-information systems.
-The Center is located on the top floor of TSU's
+identification, and applied mathematics.
+The Center is located on the top

 The Automated Astronomy Group conducts a variety of astronomical research